kalininalab/GlyLES/README.md

 A tool to convert IUPAC representation of Glycans into SMILES representation.
 This repo is still in the development phase; so, feel free to report any errors in the issues section.

+# WARNING:
+## THIS VERSION IS CURRENTLY NOT ABLE TO PARSE DERIVATIVES OF GLYCANS CORRECTLY!!
+E.G. GalNAc/GalA/...
+CANNOT BE PARSED!

 ## Specification and (current) Limitations

 The exact specification, we're refering to when talking about "IUPAC representations of glycan", is given in the